relay-tools/relay-hooks/docs/useMutation.md

 To make your UI more responsive you can use the Optimistic UI pattern.
 You can read more about Optimistic UI in the [Relay Docs](https://relay.dev/docs/en/mutations#optimistic-updates) or the [Apollo Docs](https://www.apollographql.com/docs/react/performance/optimistic-ui/).

-An Optimistic Response can be provided via the `optimisticResponse` parmater of the mutation options.
+An Optimistic Response can be provided via the `optimisticResponse` paramater of the mutation options.

 How do you know whether the `data` parameter contains the Optimistic Response you provided, or the the response from the server?
 The `data` property of the `useMutation` hook will contain the `optimisticResponse` when the request is in flight, i.e. when `loading` is `true`.
 When the response is received and `loading` is set to `false`, the data field contains the data sent by the server.